aatbip/internship/htmlcss/notes/Note.md

    <ol> , <ul> , <dl>
    <article> , <section> , <div>

+   occupying complete width of the canvas

 ** Inline elements:
    <a> <strong> , <em> , <b> , <i> , <q>, <mark>

+   occupying width upto the size of the rendered element

 ** If more than one elements are there in any component then collect them in a separate "div" tag.